 The most shade-tolerant grasses for cool season lawns are tall fescue (Festuca arundinacea) and fine fescues (Festuca sp.).
-These grasses are often sold in seed mixes for shade that include multiple fescue species.
+These grasses are often sold in seed mixes designed for shade that include multiple fescue species.

-Zoysiagrass (Zoysia sp) has some shade tolerance, particularly the cultivars "Belaire," "Cavalier," "Diamond," and "El Toro."
-Zoysia cultivars are hardy in USDA zones 6 through 9.
-They are typically propagated from sod, plugs or sprigs, but seed is available.
-Once established, zoysiagrass is heat, drought, and traffic resistant.
+Zoysiagrass (Zoysia sp) has some shade tolerance, particularly the cultivars 'Belaire,' 'Cavalier,' 'Diamond' and 'El Toro.'
+Zoysiagrass cultivars are hardy in USDA zones 6 through 9.
+This grass species is typically propagated from sod, plugs or sprigs, but seed is available.
+Once established, zoysiagrass is heat, drought and traffic tolerant.

 Seeding a New Lawn